dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 ### Results

-Paper showed some of the fantasic results obtained by using cGANs or CoGAN.
+Paper showed some of the fantasic results obtained by using cGANs.

 This figure shows how different domains like segmentation, aerial mapping, colorization, etc can be learned using cGANs.